Skip to main content

 Hairline Guide

-First, the Honest Diagnosis
+The Honest Diagnosis First

 • The lace catches light and shines

-• The part shows cap, not scalp
+• The part shows cap mesh, not scalp

-• You skipped tinting the lace altogether
+• You skipped tinting altogether

 What works